YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Establishes the character encoding of an input device being OPENed and USEed in the UTF-8 mode.
 The value of the expression can be M, UTF-8, UTF-16, UTF-16LE, or UTF-16BE.
 In M mode, ICHSET has no effect.

-If ICHSET is not specified, YottaDB/GT.M assumes UTF-8 as the default character set for input from the device.
+If ICHSET is not specified, YottaDB assumes UTF-8 as the default character set for input from the device.

-If expr is set to a value other than M, UTF-8, UTF-16, UTF-16LE or UTF-16BE, YottaDB/GT.M produces a run-time error.
+If expr is set to a value other than M, UTF-8, UTF-16, UTF-16LE or UTF-16BE, YottaDB produces a run-time error.
 UTF-16, UTF-LE, and UTF-16BE are not supported for $Principal and Terminal devices.

 .. note::
    ICHSET is a deviceparameter of both the OPEN and USE commands.
 As ICHSET can change the character set of an already OPENed device, it can help deal with binary data intermixed with character data.